RajLabMSSM/echolocatoR/README.md

--   ***echoverse* subpackages**: `echolocatoR` has been broken into separate subpackages, making it much easier to edit/debug each step of the full `finemap_loci` pipeline.
+-   ***echoverse* subpackages**: `echolocatoR` has been broken into separate subpackages, making it much easier to edit/debug each step of the full `finemap_loci` pipeline, and improving robustness throughout.
 It also provides greater flexibility for users to construct their own custom pipelines from these modules.
 -   **`GITHUB_TOKEN`**: GitHub now requires users to create Personal Authentication Tokens (PAT) to avoid download limits.
 This is essential for installing `echolocatoR` as many resources from GitHub